Svedrin/meshping/README.md

 ![flaky hardware, weekly histogram](examples/heatmap3.png)

-This is a log more consistent.
+This is a lot more consistent.

 ### Summary